 Mobile MOBA: League of Legends Wild Rift

-Up until now, League of Legends was only available as a PC game, but now the MOBA is finally making its way to smartphones.
+So far, League of Legends was only available as a PC game, now the MOBA is finally making its way to the smartphone.
 It was foreseeable that the title would come in its new form at some point.
-Competing studios have long since dared to take their own mobile MOBAs onto the market.
-Now fans can finally play “the original” on their phones and tablets.
+Competitor studios have long since dared to take the plunge and launched their own mobile MOBAs.
+Now fans can finally play "the original" on their cell phones and tablets.

-With the addition of "Wild Rift" to the name, League of Legends appears for mobile devices and consoles.
-The modification is similar to the original version, but Riot Games has geared its usability specifically to the needs of mobile and console gamers.
+With the suffix "Wild Rift" League of Legends appears for mobile devices and consoles.
+The modification is similar to the original version, but Riot Games has tailored the usability specifically to the needs of mobile and console players.

 Some of the adjustments are already visible in the trailer, for example in the subsequent control of Ashe's arrow fire - arrows can be controlled in flight in the mobile phone version.
 Anyone who hopes for a release of LoL-Mobile on time for their birthday will be disappointed: League of Legends Wild Rift should appear in 2020.
 The title is also designed as a free-2-play game.
 There should be 40 heroes at the beginning, all of which can be unlocked without using real money.